Probabilistic Measures for Biological Adaptation and Resilience: Introduction

-Data-centric approaches, primarily statistical, can be used to assess resilience by examining inputs and outputs (see \cite{Boulton22}).
-However, our model lends itself to a theoretical framework using a perturbative method to capture changes in the distribution of a state that is dynamically perturbed.
-Linear response theory enables us to predict how a complex, forced/noisy systems and their distributional description respond to disturbances.
-We will use this theory to formulate a notion of persistence or resilience in response to externalities and ensuing adaptation.
-This approach has firm foundations for both deterministic chaotic dynamical systems \cite{Ruelle2009} and their stochastic counterpart \cite{Hairer2010}.
-Indeed, linear response theory allows us to compute the system’s response to disturbances using response operators that are associated with the properties of the unperturbed dynamics.
-For near-equilibrium systems, this relationship is encoded by the fluctuation-dissipation theorem(see \cite{kubo66} and further explored in \cite{marconi2008,LucariniColangeli2012,Sarracino2019}, and a detailed mathematical exposition in \cite{pavliotis}.
-It has been recently shown that the divergence of the response operator occurs in the proximity of a system to critical behavior due to bifurcations associated with so-called tipping points (see \cite{Held2004,Lenton2008}).
-Indeed, a general coherent mathematical framework for nonequilibrium stochastic systems connects the presence of very high sensitivity of a system to perturbation to the presence of the so-called critical slowing down, {\it i.e.}, the presence of slow decay of correlations (see \cite{santos2022}).
+Our formulation uses modern methods in stochastic process theory to capture changes in the probabilistic distribution of the state of a forced/noisy systems that is dynamically perturbed.
+Specifically, we rely on \textit{linear response theory} to predict how the expected value of the success function changes in response to environmental disturbances and physiological adaptations.
+This approach has firm foundations for both deterministic chaotic dynamical systems \citep{Ruelle2009} and their stochastic counterpart \citep{Hairer2010}.
+Indeed, linear response theory allows us to compute the system’s response to disturbances using response operators acting on the unperturbed system, hence our framework provides practical ways of designing ensemble experiments from which resilience through adaptation can be estimated.

+Important insights into the intricacies of the effect of disturbances to complex systems have been elucidated through linear response theory.
+For example, \citet{Held2004,Lenton2008} showed that the divergence of the response operator occurs in the proximity of a system to critical behavior due to bifurcations.
+Moreover the presence of very high sensitivity to perturbations has been showed to be connected to the presence of the so-called critical slowing down, {\it i.e.}, the presence of slow decay of correlations \citep[see][]{Scheffer:2009aa,santos2022}.
 As shown in \cite{boettner22} both phenomena are due to the near-prevalence of positive, destabilizing feedbacks over the negative, stabilizing ones.
-In other words, healing is slow and inefficient.
+In other words, adaptation can be slow and inefficient, which reduces the overall system's resilience.

-This paper concerns itself with proposing a measure of resilience, applicable to forced/dissipative systems that quantify the systems' ability to adapt to a perturbation.
-We denote this measure {\it adaptable resilience.} Provided our model has some currency as a conceptualization of a plant process and its inherent variability, adaptable resilience would quantify the success of a plant process in responding via adaptation to external or internal changes in the forcing.
-Since the proposed measure of resilience applies to non-equilibrium systems and is capable accounting for the inherent variability of plants in nature, this measure of resilience can be applied, in principle, to the interpretation of plant data.
-In addition to contributing a statistical mechanical perspective on the dynamics of biological systems we also detail in this paper how one can elucidate the probabilistic/ensemble dynamics of observables and of other quantitative features of systems that, in addition, are heterogeneous.